krilor/wordpress-website-standards/README.md

 > Automatic Security Updates **must** be enabled.

-### Database Tables

-> Database tables **must** use a different prefix than _wp__.

-It might not stop an sophisticated threats, but because it is so simple to do, there is no reason to not do it.

 ### Admin username

 > There **must** be no user with the user name admin.